On this page:

 In previous Accounts, these were referred to as distribution systems rather than water supply systems.
 The meaning has not changed.

-While surface water and groundwater pages in the Accounts describe the entitlements and use of water taken from river basins and groundwater aquifers, the water supply pages describe the movement of this water through the constructed supply systems that deliver water to users.
+While surface water and groundwater reports in the Accounts describe the entitlements and use of water taken from river basins and groundwater aquifers, the water supply reports describe the movement of this water through the constructed supply systems that deliver water to users.

 Water supply systems typically supply within irrigation districts or towns and urban areas.
-Some infrastructure services both of these end uses.
-On occasion, environmental entitlements are supplied using the water supply systems.
+Some infrastructure services both end uses.
+Occasionally, environmental entitlements are supplied using the water supply systems.

-Providing water accounts for water supply systems enable water corporations and the community to understand where delivery-efficiency improvements to reduce losses can be most readily made.
+Providing water accounts for water supply systems enables water corporations and the community to understand where delivery efficiency improvements to reduce losses can be made.

 Water supply local reports

-The primary form of water supply accounting is the water corporation local reports.
-Each of Victoria's 18 water corporations have a page which provides water supply system accounts (under water deliveries) and recycled water accounts.
+Each of Victoria's 18 water corporations has a report that provides water supply system accounts (under water deliveries) and recycled water accounts.

 The water supply reports landing page allows users to select from lists of water corporations with urban, rural and common water supply systems.
 These are defined as follows.